Bhakt - Vatsal Shri Krishna

 But Shri Krishna says all the theories that I am self-willed, supremely independent and greatest are false.
 Why?
 Because even though the innumerable universes and their governors remain under my control yet I am a bonded slave of my fully surrendered devotees.

-There is a story in Bhagawat when Rishi Durvasa decided to mistreat Lord Krishna’s surrendered devotee Ambarish, Shri Krishna warned Durvasa:
+There is a story in Bhagawat when Rishi Durvasa decided to mistreat Lord Krishna’s surrendered devotee king Ambarish.
+Shri Krishna warned Durvasa -

 But Shri Krishna says all the theories that I am self-willed, supremely independent and greatest are false.
 Why?
 Because even though the innumerable universes and their governors remain under my control yet I am a bonded slave of my fully surrendered devotees.

-There is a story in Bhagawat when Rishi Durvasa decided to mistreat Lord Krishna’s surrendered devotee Ambarish, Shri Krishna warned Durvasa:
+There is a story in Bhagawat when Rishi Durvasa decided to mistreat Lord Krishna’s surrendered devotee king Ambarish.
+Shri Krishna warned Durvasa -

 Rishi Durvasa and his disciples hadn't returned and the opportune time (mahurt) for ending the fast was about to end.
 The king's priests advised him to eat a leaf of Tulsi plant to break the fast and Ambarish followed it.